JamesHewitt1014/HACK-CPU/README.md

 Source: [Wikipedia](https://upload.wikimedia.org/wikipedia/commons/7/76/Hack_Computer_Block_Diagram_2.png)

 **Summary**
 * Instructions are 16-bit.
-There are Two types; "A" and "C"
+There are two types of instruction; "A" and "C"
-    * A instructions - the first bit (bit 15) represents the instruction types and the remaining bits are a 15-bit address.
+    * A instructions - the first bit (bit-15) represents the instruction type and the remaining bits are a 15-bit address.
     * C instructions - remaining bits indicate what operations the cpu should perform.
 See table below.
 * The HACK CPU has two registers Register A and Register D.
 * The HACK Computer has basic memory-mapped I/O for keyboard and display.